-As a new year begins, now is the time to take a hard look at whether your organization’s TMS strategy and performance served you well in 2017, especially during peak shipping season.
+As a new year begins, now is the time to take a hard look at whether your organization’s Transportation Execution strategy and performance served you well in 2017, especially during peak shipping season.
 Will your current carrier strategy serve you well in 2018?
 Or is it time to consider some changes?

 The beginning of a new year is a great time to ask questions like these.
 Strategic planning is several months away for most organizations, but there are lessons to be learned today.
 Don’t let peak shipping season recede into memory without taking the opportunity to identify what your organization learned, and make a New Year’s Resolution to apply those lessons in the year ahead.

 Did You Pass the Peak Shipping Season Stress Test?

 Peak shipping season is peak stress season for any organization that needs to ship products to customers, regardless of industry.
 Whether you’re in retail or just after closing out your Fiscal Year End the crush of holiday/end of year package shipping severely impacts shipping at the carrier level, causing delivery delays and often leading to additional freight and shipping costs.

 The growth of e-commerce and mobile commerce has made shipping such an integral part of so many industries that shipping volumes are increasing faster than carriers’ abilities to handle them, particularly during the holidays.
 And while the final count for 2017 holiday shipping is still being tallied, it’s likely that 2017 was another record-breaking year.
 UPS estimated that it would handle a total of 750 million packages during the 2017 holiday season, or about 30 million a day for the 17 days before Christmas.
 FedEx anticipated that it would handle 350 to 400 million packages during the holiday season; DHL also predicted a strong holiday shipping season.